 Peer Review Process

-In generally, the submitted manuscript is first reviewed by an editor.
-It will be evaluated in the office, whether it is suitable for our focus and scope or has a major methodological flaw.
-This manuscript will be sent to at least two anonymous reviewers.
-Reviewers' comments are then sent to the corresponding author for necessary actions and responses.
-The suggested decision will be evaluated in an editorial board meeting.
-Afterwards, the editor will send the final decision to the corresponding author.
+In general, the submitted manuscript is first reviewed by an editor.
+It will be evaluated in the office to determine whether it is suitable for our focus and scope or has a major methodological flaw.
+The manuscript is then sent to at least two anonymous reviewers.
+Reviewers' comments are sent to the corresponding author for necessary actions and responses.
+The suggested decision is evaluated in an editorial board meeting, after which the editor sends the final decision to the corresponding author.

-The Editor will first evaluate all manuscripts submitted.
-Although rare, yet it is entirely feasible for an exceptional manuscript to be accepted at this stage.
-Each new submission is assessed by Editor using Manuscript Readiness Level (MRL) to determine whether it falls within the general remit of Daengku.
-Those rejected at this stage are insufficiently original, have serious scientific flaws, or are outside the aims and scope of the Daengku.
+The Editor first evaluates all submitted manuscripts.
+Although rare, it is entirely feasible for an exceptional manuscript to be accepted at this stage.
+Each new submission is assessed by the Editor using the Manuscript Readiness Level (MRL) to determine whether it falls within the general remit of Daengku.
+Manuscripts rejected at this stage are insufficiently original, have serious scientific flaws, or fall outside the aims and scope of Daengku.
 Those that meet the minimum criteria are passed on to experts for review.

-Manuscripts that pass the initial assessment are assigned to a subject expert in our team of Editors to oversee the review process.
-All papers are subject to peer review and authors can expect a decision, or an explanation for the delay, within a month of receipt.
-If a revision is invited, the corresponding author should submit the revised manuscript within 2 weeks.
-The final decision is taken by the editor based on the information gained through the peer-review process.
+Manuscripts that pass the initial assessment are assigned to a subject-expert editor to oversee the review process.
+Authors can expect a decision, or an explanation for the delay, within one month of receipt.
+If a revision is invited, the corresponding author should submit the revised manuscript within two weeks.
+The final decision is taken by the editor based on the peer-review process.
 Reviewers are asked to declare any conflicts of interest.

 Decline

-Following peer review, the paper is judged not to be acceptable for publication in Daengku and resubmission is not possible.
+Following peer review, the paper is judged not acceptable for publication in Daengku, and resubmission is not possible.

 Resubmit